nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Provides a given set of workouts with exercises.

-⚠️ This command will add the recommended workouts to your workout list.
+⚠️ This command will add the recommended workouts to your workout list (you may end up with more than one copies of the workouts if you repeat the command).

 Format: `recommend [beginner/ intermediate/ pro]`